 From the Summer of 1805, there was a small band of dedicated listeners, including a Greek from Constantinople.
 It is interesting that by the end of this period the subjects are those of the principal books Hegel published, i.e. the tripartite system of the Encyclopaedia, the Philosophy of Right or Natural Law and the combination of Phenomenology and Logic.
 It seems that the major distinctions in the system emerge from these comprehensive expositions of material from first principles to their application.
 To have kept up with mathematics is also an impressive achievement.
 Interesting also that in Winter 1805 a historical treatment of philosophy seems to stand in for the Phenomenology and Logic.

 Chapter 6 The Critical Journal Of Philosophy 1802 to 1803

 Rosenkranz observes that Hegel played the leading role in the Critical Journal over Schelling.
 There is a story that he was wounded by a remark in a Stuttgart journal that called him a champion of Schelling and wished to assert some independence.
 At this time though, the two of them still thought they were in basic agreement.
 The chapter discusses the essays in the Journal individually.

 On the Essence of Philosophical Criticism in General

 The opening essay was On the Essence of Philosophical Criticism in General.
 Hegel sees the Idea as providing a criterion of judgement.
-Roughly, he thinks an overall judgment is possible, that takes account of the general state of culture, but goes beyond particular comparisons.
+Roughly, he thinks an overall judgement is possible, that takes account of the general state of culture, but goes beyond particular comparisons.
 Goethe noted (in letters to Zelter) that Hegel put himself in the shoes of other people so that they in effect criticised themselves, but that this bothered busy readers who could not distinguish his expositions of others from his own position.